We unearthed a nearly unused 1961 Fender Stratocaster!

 In my experience, I have often been cheated by responding to suspicious sales e-mails from overseas, only paying money and not getting the actual product.
-This time, however, I somehow got the details of the story.
+This time, however, I somehow asked for more details.

-The man who sent me the e-mail lives in Texas, the United States.He said that he wanted me to come because an acquaintance of his had asked him to sell me this instrument.
+The man who sent me the e-mail lives in Texas, the United States.He said he wanted me to come because an acquaintance of his had asked me to sell him this instrument.

 I replied, "I'm on my way and I want to show it to you," despite the fact that I didn't even know if the deal was worth believing.